 - Be prepared to detail any gifts you are bringing with you and, on your return, those you have have received.
 You may have to pay duty on gifts if they exceed your personal exemption.
 Bring gift receipts with you.
 Read through our pages on “Clearing Customs” and “How Much You Will Owe.”
 We also have a Duty Calculator for Canadian residents.

-- Do not wrap your gifts!
+- Do not wrap your gifts before you cross the border!
 The border inspection officer can make you unwrap them for inspection.
 One thing you can try is to leave one end open for inspection, but it is better to wrap gifts when you arrive at your destination.

 Peak Easter Weekend Traffic Periods

-Many Canadians have either 3 or 4 day holidays depending on which province they reside in.
-Many businesses are closed on Good Friday that is the start of the heavy traffic.
-Noon on Friday is the peak for many ports but traffic will be much heavier than usual throughout the entire weekend and on Monday.
+Many Canadians have either 3 or 4 day holidays, depending on which province they reside in.
+Many businesses are closed on Good Friday, so that’s the start of the heavy traffic.
+Noon on Friday is the peak for many ports, but traffic will be much heavier than usual throughout the entire weekend and on Monday.

 Lewiston-Queenston bridge – at times on Friday mornings and afternoons wait times into the U.S. have been up to 2 1/2 hours.

 In the New York Niagara Area, your best bet is generally to use the Whirlpool Bridge if all passengers have a NEXUS card.
 Second choice is usually the Rainbow Bridge.